MauritsBleeker/keep-the-caption-info/README.md

 ## Evaluation

-To run a trained model on the test set run `python evaluate.py --path_to_model <path to model>/model_best.pth`, the run the model with the highest score on the validation set.
+To run a trained model on the test set run `python evaluate.py --path_to_model <path to model>/model_best.pth`, the run the model with the highest evaluation scores on the validation set.
 To use the validation set, add the `--split val` flag.

 ### Model checkpoints